interplaynetary/free-association/src/lib/commons/circles/README.md

-# Circles: Mutual-Priority Allocation System
+# Circles: Slot-Native Mutual-Priority Allocation System

 A decentralized peer-to-peer resource allocation algorithm for the free-association project.
-This system enables fair distribution of resources based on mutual recognition and bilateral relationships.
+This system enables fair distribution of resources based on mutual recognition and bilateral relationships, with precise time/location matching at the slot level.

 ## Overview

-The Circles module implements a **Two-Tier Mutual-Priority Allocation Algorithm** that allocates resources between participants based on their recognition of each other.
-The system is fully decentralized, using vector clocks for coordination and Holster for P2P data synchronization.
+The Circles module implements a **Slot-Native Two-Tier Allocation Algorithm** that allocates resources between participants based on their recognition of each other.
+The system works at the slot level - each availability slot is allocated independently using the same recognition-based logic, enabling real-world constraints like time and location matching.

 ### Key Features

+- **Slot-Native Allocation**: Works at slot level (time/location-specific)
-- **Two-Tier Allocation**: Prioritizes mutual relationships over one-way recognition
+- **Two-Tier Recognition**: Prioritizes mutual relationships over one-way recognition
+- **Time/Location Matching**: Only allocates when schedules and locations are compatible
 - **Adaptive Damping**: Prevents oscillations during convergence
 - **Decentralized Coordination**: Vector clocks and gossip-based round advancement
 - **Schema-Driven**: Zod validation for type-safe data exchange
 - **P2P Synchronized**: Real-time data sharing via Holster
 - **Convergence Guarantees**: Contractiveness through allocation capping
+- **Full Transparency**: Slot-to-slot allocation records

 ## Architecture